-Our Keto Bang Bang Chicken Fingers are crunchy, tender, juicy, spicy, a little sweet, and overall delicious.
+Our Keto Chicken Fingers with Bang Bang Sauce are crunchy, tender, juicy, spicy, a little sweet, and overall delicious.
 Honestly, they are just so, so, so good!
+They are keto, low-carb, grain-free, gluten-free, nut-free treat that your whole family will love!

 What is amazing about the Clean Keto Lifestyle way of eating is that we focus on all the amazing things that we CAN eat, rather than coming from a mindset of deprivation and focusing on what we can't eat.